Getting Started

 Before your agent can route a write transaction, it must obtain an Intent Attestation.
 Endpoint:POST /v1/authorize

-intent_attestation field.
+intent_attestation field, with a parallel ML-DSA-65 post-quantum signature embedded in its pqc claim.
 The JWT embeds a policyHash, a SHA-256 of the exact policy content that was evaluated, excluding the signature block.
 This is your cryptographic proof that the correct policy version was in effect.

 Step 2: Route the Transaction